The State of Malware Analysis: Advice from the Trenches

 - What aspects of malware analysis have become easier?
 What’s getting harder?
 (46:06)

-- What are the career paths for the individuals who analyze malware for a living?
+- What are the career paths for individuals who analyze malware for a living?
 (53:52)

 Many thanks to Jim, Evan, Anuj, and Jake for sharing their insights during this panel discussion, which I had the privilege of moderating.
 If you’d like to strengthen your malware analysis skills, take a look at the FOR610 course we teach at SANS Institute.